build-on-aws/content/tutorials/deploy-webapp-eb-cdk/index.md

 ];
 ```

-Here, we are referring to the stack properties that we will provide during initialization.
-If we do not provide properties, it will consider the defaults provided here.
+If we do not provide explicitly provide values for these options, it will consider the default values after the `??`.
+For example, if during stack initialization we do not provide any `InstanceTypes`, then CDK will consider the default value `t2.micro`.

 Finally we have the **version label**.
 This is an important attribute as it needs to be a reference to the application version that we created in previous step.